 One question from a choice of two on the prose set text (35 marks).
-Short passage is used as a springboard for point of view response.
-Texts choices include: Frankenstein, Dracula, The Handmaid's Tale, The Lovely Bones.
-Current students are studying Dracula.
+A short passage is used as a springboard for an essay response.
+Text choices include: Frankenstein, Dracula, The Handmaid's Tale and The Lovely Bones.
+Current students are studying The Lovely Bones.